jsiek/arete/README.md

  mutable or to capture a variable's value.)

-### <a name="index"></a> Index
+### <a name="index"></a> Index into a Tuple or Array

 ```
 <expression> ::= <expression> [ <expression> ]
 ```

-1. Schedule the first `expression` in a value context with duplication requesting 50% of its permission.
-Let `aggregate` be the result.
+1. Schedule the first `expression` in the current environemnt in address context with the duplication specified by the current runner.
+   Let `ptr` be the result.

-2. Schedule the second `expression` in a value context with duplication requesting 50% of its permission.
+2. Schedule the second `expression` in a value context with duplication.
 Let `index` be the result, which must be an integer.

-3. If the current node runner's context is a value context with duplication, let `result` be a duplicate at 100% of the value at the `index` of the tuple.
-   Without duplication, let `result` be the value at the `index` of the tuple.
+3. If the current node runner's context is a value context with duplication, let `tup` be the tuple obtained by reading from memory at `ptr`.
+If `ptr` is a temporary, then let `result` be a duplicate of the element at `index` of `tup` (which should also be considered a temporary), taking a percentage of the element according to the permission of `ptr.
+If `ptr` is not a temporary, let `result` be the element at `index` of `tup`.

-4. If the current node runner's context is an address context, let `result` be the *element address* of the `aggregate` at the `index`.
+4. If the current node runner's context is an address context, create a pointer offset whose offset is `index` and whose underlying pointer is either the `ptr` (if it was not a temporary) or a duplicate of `ptr` (if it was a temporary).
+Let `result` be the new pointer offeset.
+We categorize it as temporary if the `ptr` was temporary.

 5. Finish this expression with `result`.